iOS 14.5 update release date, news and the new features it brings to your iPhone

 iOS 14.5 release date and beta

 iOS 14.5 is now in the process of being rolled out to iPhones around the globe.
-Apple revealed at its April 20 Spring Loaded event that it would be landing on the week starting April 26.
+Apple revealed at its April 20 Spring Loaded event that it would land the week of April 26, and it's right on time.

 Seven things iOS 14.5 brings to your iPhone